Chanel West Coast Flaunts Killer Curves In A Tie-Dye Bikini

 She wore her hair in a high ponytail and wore natural waves throughout her mane.
 Chanel added a pair of earrings and a sparkly scrunchie as her only accessories.
 She also rocked a bold application of makeup that appeared to include blush, highlighter, and a light pink lipstick.

-DJ Kitty looked just as good as her counterpart though she opted for a white bikini with gold and leopard stripes.
+DJ Kittie looked just as good as her counterpart though she opted for a white bikini with gold and leopard stripes.
 It had a halter-neck top and small cups that showcased her abundant cleavage.
 DJ Kitty’s bottoms were just as hot and featured string sides that were worn over her tiny midsection.
 She styled her blond-dyed locks with a few loose waves and wore a pair of chic sunglasses on the bridge of her nose.

 The photo has been a big hit with Chanel’s fans so far.
 More than 25,000 fans have clicked the like button, and hundreds have left comments for the singer.